Should I overpay my mortgage or save?

 Mortgage overpayments vs saving

 Paying off your mortgage early sounds like the obvious choice, but is it the best financial move?
-On the one hand, eliminating your mortgage debt sooner not only brings peace of mind but could save you a significant amount of interest payments.
+On the one hand, bringing down your mortgage debt sooner not only brings peace of mind but could save you a significant amount of interest payments.

-On the other hand, building a healthy savings account is a vital safety net that every household should aspire to.
-Not to mention the possible investment opportunities that savings can open you up to.
+On the other hand, building a healthy savings account is a vital safety net that every household should aspire to, not to mention the possible investment opportunities that savings can open up.

 So, is it better to overpay your mortgage or save your money?
 There’s no right or wrong answer, as the choice depends on your circumstances.
-To help you make an informed decision, we’ve explored the pros and cons of overpaying vs saving.
+To help you make an informed decision, we’ve explored the pros and cons of making overpayments on your mortgage vs saving.

 Woman holding a baby in the kitchen.